IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

      - XI-IATI-EBRD
      - European Bank for Reconstruction and Development
      - See `Add An Entry For EBRD To The IATI Organisation Identifier Codelist <http://support.iatistandard.org/entries/81933269-Add-An-Entry-For-EBRD-To-The-IATI-Organisation-Identifier-Codelist>`__ on the support forum.
+   * - 27th May 2015
+     - XI-IATI-EC_ECHO
+     - European Commission - Humanitarian Aid & Civil Protection
+     - See `Add An Entry For EC DG ECHO To The IATI Organisation Identifier Codelist <http://support.iatistandard.org/entries/81425389-Add-An-Entry-For-EC-DG-ECHO-To-The-IATI-Organisation-Identifier-Codelist>`__ on the support forum.
+   * - 27th May 2015
+     - XI-IATI-EC_DEVCO
+     - European Commission – Development and Cooperation
+     - See `Add An Entry For EC DG DEVCO To The IATI Organisation Identifier Codelist <http://support.iatistandard.org/entries/81467979-Add-An-Entry-For-EC-DG-DEVCO-To-The-IATI-Organisation-Identifier-Codelist>`__ on the support forum.
    * - 8th May 2015
      - XI-IATI-EC_FPI
      - European Commission – Service for Foreign Policy Instruments